-where $\delta \mathcal{E}\equiv \min[\mathcal{E}_{01}]$ is the smallest energy gap between the ground and first excited state at the avoided crossing, and $\dot{\mathcal{E}}_{01}$ is the time derivative of $\mathcal{E}_{01}$ taken in the interval with constant $\Omega = \Omega_{\max}$ but away from the avoided crossing (see Fig.~\ref{fig:fid}(a)).
-In the inset of Fig.~\ref{fig:fid}(a) we show the the minimum energy gap for different sizes $N$ of the system.
-Since during the transfer the system passes through an extended phase, which is gapless in the thermodynamic limit, the minimum gap decreases with increasing the system size following a power law for larger $N$:
+where $\delta \mathcal{E}\equiv \min[\mathcal{E}_{01}]$ is the smallest energy gap between the ground and first excited states at the avoided crossing, and $\dot{\mathcal{E}}_{01}$ is the time derivative of $\mathcal{E}_{01}$ taken in the interval with constant $\Omega = \Omega_{\max}$ but away from the avoided crossing (see Fig.~\ref{fig:fid}(a)).
+In the inset of Fig.~\ref{fig:fid}(a) we show the minimum energy gap obtained from exact diagonalization of the Hamiltonian~(\ref{eq:ham}) for different sizes $N \leq 15$ of the system \cite{Matlab}.
+Since during the transfer the system passes through an extended phase, which is gapless in the thermodynamic limit, the minimum gap decreases with increasing system size following a power law for larger $N$,

-where we estimate via exact diagonalization of the Hamiltonian~(\ref{eq:ham}) that $\nu\approx 0.8$, i.e. the minimum gap closes slower than $1/N$.
+where we estimate via exact diagonalization of the Hamiltonian~(\ref{eq:ham}) that $\nu\approx 0.8$, i.e., the minimum gap closes slower than $1/N$.
 Thus the target state preparation can be adiabatic only in a finite system.